grupotaric/Retaliation/README.md

 ### How to Use

-  1. Mount your <a href="http://www.dreamcheeky.com/thunder-missile-launcher">Dream Cheeky Thunder USB Missile Launcher</a> in a central and fixed location.
+  1. Mount your <a href="http://www.dreamcheeky.com/thunder-missile-launcher">Dream Cheeky USB Green Missile Launcher</a> in a central and fixed location.

   2. Download the <a href="https://github.com/codedance/Retaliation/raw/master/retaliation.py">retaliation.py</a>